monkeyWie/proxyee/README.md

 ## Introduction

-Proxyee is a JAVA written HTTP proxy server library that supports HTTP, HTTPS, Websocket protocols, and supports MIMT (Man-in-the-middle), which can capture and tamper with HTTP, HTTPS packet.
+Proxyee is a JAVA written HTTP proxy server library that supports HTTP, HTTPS, Websocket protocols, and supports MITM (Man-in-the-middle), which can capture and tamper with HTTP, HTTPS packet.

 ## Usage